Nicaragua: Economy

-Nicaragua is among the poorest countries in the Americas.
-Its gross domestic product (GDP) in purchasing power parity (PPP) in 2008 was estimated at US$17.37 billion.
-Agriculture represents 15.5% of GDP, the highest percentage in Central America.
-Remittances account for over 15% of the Nicaraguan GDP.
-Close to one billion dollars are sent to the country by Nicaraguans living abroad.
+Nicaragua is one of the poorest countries in the Americas, only ahead of Haiti in terms of nominal per capita GDP.
+Its gross domestic product (GDP) in purchasing power parity (PPP) in 2023 was estimated at US$56.7 billion.
+In 2020, agriculture represented 15.5% of GDP, the highest percentage in Central America.
+Remittances account for over 15% of its GDP.
+Almost one billion dollars are sent annually to the country by Nicaraguans living abroad.
 The economy grew at a rate of about 4% in 2011.
-By 2019, given restrictive taxes and a civil conflict, it recorded a negative growth of - 3.9%; the International Monetary Fund forecast for 2020 is a further decline of 6% due to COVID-19.
+By 2019, given restrictive taxes and a civil conflict, it recorded a negative annual growth rate of −3.9%.

 The restrictive tax measures put in place in 2019 and a political crisis over social security negatively affected the country's weak public spending and investor confidence in sovereign debt.
-According to the update IMF forecasts from 14 April 2020, due to the outbreak of the COVID-19, GDP growth is expected to fall to -6% in 2020.
+In 2020, due to the COVID-19 outbreak, GDP growth fell to −1.8%.
+In the ensuing 3 years, it rose again to an average of 9.35%.

-According to the United Nations Development Programme, 48% of the population of Nicaragua live below the poverty line, 79.9% of the population live with less than $2 per day, According to UN figures, 80% of the indigenous people (who make up 5% of the population) live on less than $1 per day.
+In 2010, 48% of the population of Nicaragua lived below the poverty line, and 79.9% of the population lived with less than $2 per day.
+In 2008, 80% of the indigenous people, who make up 5% of the population, lived on less than $1 per day.

 According to the World Bank, Nicaragua ranked as the 123rd out of 190 best economy for starting a business.
 In 2007, Nicaragua's economy was labelled "62.7% free" by the conservative think tank Heritage Foundation, with high levels of fiscal, government, labor, investment, financial, and trade freedom.
 It ranked as the 61st freest economy, and 14th (of 29) in the Americas.
+Nicaragua was ranked 130th in the Global Innovation Index in 2025.

-In March 2007, Poland and Nicaragua signed an agreement to write off 30.6 million dollars which was borrowed by the Nicaraguan government in the 1980s.
+In March 2007, Poland and Nicaragua signed an agreement to write off 30.6 million dollars, which was borrowed by the Nicaraguan government in the 1980s.
 Inflation reduced from 33,500% in 1988 to 9.45% in 2006, and the foreign debt was cut in half.